 In the beginning, the marks can migrate to the walls and furniture as well.
 As they grow up, they notice how marks can also turn out to be a sign.

 I have always felt magic in those moments when I could witness how the brain and body collaborate.

 Observing my toddler daughters, and later my grandchildren, while engaged in learning/living – always felt wondrous and sacred.

 These young pioneers are discovering the universe, and we are privileged to notice their journey.

 It is a completely personal, intimate process for each child, at the same time, all humanity has experienced these moments for centuries.

 We are fortunate to notice such miraculous moments.

 Slow down.
 Look closely.
 Listen deeply.
 Take Notice.

 Upper image by Nizan Sedler

-All the posts are translated in four languages:
+The blog posts are translated in five languages: